pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

       the artifact service.

-- request a build from source for a specific package type and a package type specific artifact ID (PAD). \
+- request a build from source for a specific package type and a package type specific artifact ID (PSID). \
   the artifact service implements this as follows:
   - start a build using the `Build and verifaction service` and wait for its result.
   - when the build finishes, temporary hold the build result and create a `add_artifact` transaction, including
     - operator: add_artifact
     - package type: from the caller of this function
-    - package type specific artifact ID (PAD): from the caller of this function
+    - package type specific artifact ID (PSID): from the caller of this function
     - timestamp: now
     - artifact_hash (provided by the build service)
     - source_bash (provided by the build service)